 Coastguard Cottages, Seven Sisters, East Sussex

-If you’re anything like me, you’ll have a wish list to choose from for your UK holiday inspiration.
+If you’re anything like me, you’ll have a wish list to choose from for your UK holiday inspiration or a bucket list for summer.
 If not, then I’ve got you covered with an assortment of UK staycation and holiday ideas that are guaranteed to scratch that travel itch until we can get back out in the big wide world.

 This means now is the perfect time to start thinking about UK staycation ideas and destinations you want to explore this year.
 Britain has so much to offer from quaint villages, beautiful countryside, historic towns and stunning coastlines.